YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/local_deployment.md

 2. Confirm the server is running by requesting a development configuration of the Messaging microservice: http://localhost:8888/messenger/dev

+The config server clones the repo into the `$HOME/messenger-config` directory.
+You can override this settings in the server's `application.properties` file.

-The config repository contains settings for all presently implemented microservices:
+The repository includes settings for all presently implemented microservices:
 * `messenger-dev.properties` - development configuration of the Messaging microservice for local testing (used by default)
 * `messenger-prod.properties` - prod configuration of the Messaging microservice, requires to provide several settings via environment variables.
 Activated by the `-Pprod` maven profile.

-The config server clones the repo into the `$HOME/messenger-config` directory.
-You can override this settings in the server's `application.properties` file.

 ## Start Attachments Microservice